confluentinc/cp-demo/docs/on-prem.rst

 .. _cp-demo-run:

 ====================
-Run on-prem cluster
+Run on-prem Confluent Platform cluster
 ====================

 ``cp-demo`` is a Docker environment and has all services running on one host.
 It is meant exclusively to easily demo |CP|, but in production, do not deploy all |cp| services on a single host.

-Also, in production, |c3| should be deployed with a valid license and with its own dedicated metrics cluster, separate from the cluster with production data.
+Also, in production, |c3| should be deployed with a valid license in `management mode <https://docs.confluent.io/platform/current/control-center/installation/configuration.html#mode>`__ in conjunction with
-Using a dedicated metrics cluster is more resilient because it continues to provide system health monitoring even if the production traffic cluster experiences issues.
+`Confluent Health+ <https://docs.confluent.io/platform/current/health-plus/index.html#confluent-health>`__ for monitoring.

 If you prefer non-Docker examples, please go to `confluentinc/examples GitHub repository <https://github.com/confluentinc/examples>`__.